JohnSongNow/Eraser-Bot/README.md

 # Eraser-Bot
 Eraser-Bot is an IRC bot written in specifically designed to moderate Twitch.tv channels.
 It's a simple and customizable bot designed to ensure a smooth chat experience.
-Eraser bot features anti-spam and profanity filters, customizable commands, and is easy to use.
+Eraser bot features anti-spam and profanity filters, customizable commands, and auto-messages.

 # Setup
 Running the bot is fairly simple, fill out the required forms and then run the script using a Python IDE or through a cmd prompt/shell  Don't forget to mod Eraser-Bot as well.